Please be ready with your application reference number starting with 'P'. For example P1234567

 In addition to Spent offences, some offences do not show up in your Police Check certificate.
 These offences usually fall out of the jurisdiction of the NSW and commonwealth or are “invalid”.
 Some of these offences are;

-The Australian national criminal history check is available to all persons who are based in NSW or within other areas of Australia that want to;
+The Australian Nationally Coordinated Criminal History Check is available to all persons who are based in NSW or within other areas of Australia that want to;

-A Police Check in NSW just like all other national criminal history checks is point-in-time checks with no explicit police check expiry date.
+A Police Check in NSW just like all other Nationally Coordinated Criminal History Checks is point-in-time checks with no explicit police check expiry date.
 They are valid from the point of issue to the present.

 However, most organisations or agencies do not accept Police Checks that are older than 3 months.